ttacail/isobxr/isobxr/README.md

 in both static (*e.g.*, at steady state) or dynamic modes (*e.g.*, in reaction to a perturbation), build complex scenarios, as well as sweep the space of parameters in both static and dynamic modes.

-To get an overview of the abilities and

 ## Installation

 The **isobxr** is available as a source package from [GitHub](https://github.com/).